A lot or a little?

 SESAME STREET: READY FOR SCHOOL is a sweet musical that helps kids understand what to expect on their first day of school.
 Every toddler's favorite Muppet, Elmo (voiced by Kevin Clash), talks with his friends up and down Sesame Street about their school experiences, and begins to form a picture of what the future holds for him.
 His excitement may be enough to help a shy or reluctant toddler overcome his or her own fears about school.
 Familiar faces include Gabi (Desiree Casado) and Miles (Olamide Faison), all grown up and ready to graduate from high school.
 As always with Sesame Street there are cameos -- in this case, Shirley Jones plays Mrs. (Mother) Goose, teacher at the Storybook Community School.
 The video also includes a special feature starring one of Sesame Street's newest residents, Abby Cadabra.

 Is it any good?

-Scenes at the school, with its bevy of storybook characters like Jack and Jill and Peter Piper, include the usual Sesame Street humor that is aimed equally at adults and kids.
+Scenes at the school, with its bevy of storybook characters like Jack and Jill and Peter Piper, include the usual delightful Sesame Street humor aimed equally at adults and kids.
 While Elmo is extremely enthusiastic about starting school, not everyone else is; Baby Bear (David Rudman) worries about what his family is doing without him, and Gabi reminds Miles how shy he was in kindergarten.
 It's nice that the DVD acknowledges that not everyone will be as happy as Elmo on their first day, in a way that will make such kids feel understood.